JohnyForElectric/ID.4/README.md

-## This repo discusses various appearance and convenience "tweaks" and retrofits for ID.4/ID.5 car family.
+## This repo discusses various appearance and convenience "tweaks" and "retrofits" for ID.4/ID.5 car family.

 ### Core principles

-1. Use OEM components (with updated coding) and only if that is not possible start writing code...
+1. Use OEM components (with updated coding) to make "[retrofits](Current-list-of-Retrofits)" and only if that is not possible start making "[tweaks](Current-list-of-Tweaks)"
 2. Do not touch or interfere with any high-voltage components

 ### Current list of Tweaks